maxaquino/edge-demo-setup/README.md

 # edge-demo-setup

+The environment is installed on AWS but can be adapted to any infrastructure with little changes.

+Below the playbooks in order of run.

 ## aap2-setup (playbook)
 Run this playbook to setup the Ansible Automation Platform on OpenShift to be used for the ACM + AAP2 + MICRSOHIFT + EDGE demo

 ## edge-node-setup
 Run this playbook after the aap2-demo-setup playbook to setup and configure the edge node to host microshift and to be imported automagically to RHACM

+## import-to-rhacm
+A simple playbook to automate the Microshift cluster import on RHACM using Ansible Automation Platform.

 ## Requirements

 - Red Hat Advanced Cluster Management for Kubernetes
 - Red Hat Ansible Automation Platform
+- A token to connect to RHACM
+- A token to connect to Ansible Automation Platform
 - One or more EC2 instances to simulate an edge node

 The above playbooks should be run on a bastion which has access to the OpenShift instance where Ansible Automation Platform is deployed.